West Coast Rugby Football Union: Rundle Cup

-The Rundle Cup is contested by the West Coast and Buller when they meet in senior fixtures.
+The Rundle Cup is contested by the West Coast and Buller Rugby Football Union when they meet in senior fixtures.

 The Rundle Cup was donated to the West Coast provincial union during their Annual General Meeting at the Albion Hotel on 24 May 1911 by William Rundle as a trophy for West Coast v Buller matches.
 Rundle was a local business man in the mining industry and former player for the Grey Football Club.
 He later perished on the frontline in France during World War One.
 The first contest for the Rundle Cup was held in 1911 in Westport, and it replaced the Molloy Cup as the region’s symbol of rugby supremacy.

 The first game between the two Unions occurred in 1896 and bragging rights on the Coast now come via the Rundle Cup.

 Of the 37 challenge trophies contested by two provinces in New Zealand rugby it is of the longest continuous existence, it is also the second oldest provincial trophy after the Ranfurly Shield.